 Targeting Sweden’s high-profile business leaders, the killer breaks into their homes at night, waits for his victims, places two bullets in their heads with deadly precision, and removes the bullets from the walls—a ritual enacted to a rare bootleg recording of Thelonious Monk’s jazz classic “Misterioso.”

 Hjelm, similar to some other crime novel detectives, has problems in the relationship with his wife, which goes from bad to worse as the story progresses.
 I remembered some similarities with Wallander as I was reading through these parts.
 The dedication demanded by the nature of police work drains relationships and is a common theme in modern detective stories .
 However, there is less focus on this issue in Misterioso.
 At the end of the story, there is a conversation between Hjelm and the serial killer with great cultural depth.
 The story and plot are very Swedish and I myself, having lived there for a while few years ago, can clearly see the local references.

-Overall, this is a great police procedural and I am looking forward to seeing more from Arne Dahl.
-And yes, I give this book 5 out of 5 stars.
+Overall, this is a great police procedural and we are looking forward to seeing more from Arne Dahl.